-Bridie Farrell is an advocate on behalf of survivors of childhood sexual abuse and exploitation.
-She is a frequent commentator in the media and a distinguished speaker about issues related to child abuse.
+Bridie Farrell is an advocate on behalf of crime victims and survivors of abuse and exploitation.
+She is a frequent commentator in the media and a distinguished speaker about issues related to abuse.